riceissa/issarice.com/wiki/digital-preservation.md

 You will have to run these through a JavaScript compressor like `yui-compressor`.

-    // Open a new window and dump the current DOM. javascript:(function() {
+    // Open a new window and dump the current DOM.
+This can then be saved with
+    // "Save Page As".
+    javascript:(function() {
       var win = window.open();
       win.document.documentElement.innerText = document.documentElement.outerHTML;